slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Some of us think holding on makes us strong, but sometimes it is letting go."
 -- Hermann Hesse*

+> *"You get pseudo-order when you seek order; you only get a measure of order and control when you embrace randomness."
+-- Nassim Taleb*

 ### On security

 > *"Our only security is our ability to change."